mvolkmann/MyUnixEnv/notes/VueNotes.md

 In Vue, CSS for a component is typically specified in the `.vue` source file for the component.
-Each element is assigned a unique data attribute.
+When the `<style>` tag has the `scoped` attribute, each element is assigned a unique data attribute.
 For example, `<button data-v-ee48fd14="">some text</button>`.
 CSS for this button will have the selector `button[data-v-ee48fd14]`.
 This is less readable than using